lisettemoh/lisettemoh/README.md

 - 👋 Hi, I’m Lisette Mohammed from Whitby, Ontario
 - 👩‍💻 I am an enthusiastic self-taught Data Analyst and a lifelong learner.
-- 🌱 I’m currently learning SQL & Python
+- 🌱 I’m currently learning Python
 - 📫 How to reach me: lisette.mohammed@gmail.com

 <!---